 This database provides information on special needs education in European countries.
 It includes: contacts at the ministry of education and special education needs, and other useful contacts; information on laws that guarantee special needs education; information on the financing of special needs education and quality indicators and data for special needs education.

 Education Policy Outlook provides policy country profiles, which reviews the current context and situation of national education systems and examines the challenges and policy responses.
 It informs about students (how to raise outcomes for all in terms of equity and quality and preparing students for the future); institutions (how to raise quality through school improvement and evaluation and assessment); system (how the system is organised to deliver education policy in terms of governance and funding).

-The Right to Education Project provides case-law on the right to education from national, regional and international judicial and quasi-judicial bodies that includes a summary of the case, the decision, the relevant legal instruments applied for the case, and key words related to the issue.
+The Right to Education Project provides case summaries on the right to education from national, regional and international judicial and quasi-judicial bodies.
+Each case summary includes: the facts of the case, the decision, commentary, the relevant legal instruments applied for the case, and key words related to the issue.

 This database provides jurisprudence emanating from the United Nations Treaty Bodies which receive and consider complaints from individuals, including: the Human Rights Committee (CCPR), the Committee on the Elimination of Discrimination against Women (CEDAW), the Committee on the Elimination of Racial Discrimination (CERD), the Committee on the Rights of Persons with Disabilities (CRPD), the Committee on Economic, Social and Cultural Rights (CESCR), and the Committee on the Rights of the Child (CRC).

 ESCR-Net case-law database offers decisions on economic, social and cultural rights, including the right to education.
 In the thematic focus, select “education rights” to find case-law on the right to education.